 Renewal students must earn the required hours indicated above based on Bright Futures funded hours.
-The Bright Futures Credit Hour Interactive Tool can be used to view required hours based on your specific enrollment scenario.
+The Bright Futures Credit Hour Interactive Tool is an Excel spreadsheet you can use to view required hours based on your specific enrollment scenario.

 Failure to Meet Renewal Requirements

 Renewal criteria must be met each academic year based on grade and hours submitted for the fall and spring terms only.
 Failure to meet renewal criteria will result in loss of scholarship.
 A student who did not meet renewal criteria due to extenuating circumstances beyond his or her control may submit an Enrollment Services Appeal along with supporting documentation.